An appealing website (in Chinese) with a nice feel-and-touch

 #6 Zoom on WeChat

 Among all social media platforms in China, the most famously used daily by Chinese tourists is WeChat called Wei Xin (微信) in Chinese.
-WeChat is a text and voice messaging mobile app founded by Tencent (Chinese company) with more than 690 million active users all around the world.
+WeChat is a text and voice messaging mobile app founded by Tencent (a Chinese company) with more than 690 million active users all around the world.
 The main market is China.
-It has been estimated that about 65% Chinese adult Internet users use the WeChat mobile app.
+It has been estimated that about 65% of Chinese adult Internet users use the WeChat mobile app.

-Including WeChat in your digital strategy to attract Chinese tourists is one of the most powerful tools you could use.
+Including WeChat in your digital strategy to attract Chinese tourists is one of the most powerful tools, you could use.
 In order to bring a strong follower base as well as potential customers back on your website or account on other Chinese travel websites, you have to engage them as much as you can.
-To help in this process and to enjoy even more feature, you may create a company official account.
+To help in this process and to enjoy even more features, you may create a company official account.